ROHIT-RAY-GIT/House-Price-Prediction-Using-Machine-Learning-Models/README.md

 - **Feature Engineering**: Explore feature selection and engineering techniques to enhance model performance.

 ## 🚫 File Size Limitation
 Please note that the **RandomForest.pkl** model file is approximately **35MB** in size, which exceeds GitHub's file upload limits for repositories.
 As a result, it is not included in this repository.
-You can obtain this file through direct communication or alternative file-sharing methods if needed.
+You can obtain this file through direct communication or alternative file-sharing methods if needed or you can simply run the model with the dataset to obtain the file.

+**Thank You** 🙏